lofhm/DH-Job-Archive/_posts/2012-02-15-Florida-State-University-Archives-Digital-Achivist.markdown

 *  Serve on a library team to create digital collections workflows and to address improving discovery and access solutions for library users.
 *  Serve as a leader within and beyond Special Collections on matters of resource description and metadata management.
 *  Communicate with the Digital Scholarship & Technology Department regarding Special Collections & Digital Collections needs related to digital collections workflow, discovery metadata, etc.
-*  Provide leadership in defining preservation and access protocols for born‐digital materials
+*  Provide leadership in defining preservation and access protocols for born-digital materials
-*  Maintain and expand web applications on the Special Collections Website using standards‐compliant markup, emerging web technologies, and best practices.
+*  Maintain and expand web applications on the Special Collections Website using standards-compliant markup, emerging web technologies, and best practices.
 *  Identify and collaborate with technical partners within the Library and across campus to design and implement creative applications for access and preservation
 *  Actively promotes use of all the department's collections by seeking out university faculty and students, historic site and museum personnel, and members of the scholarly community and general public who could benefit from the department's services.
-*  Provides instructional classes on campus and makes presentations to non‐university groups
+*  Provides instructional classes on campus and makes presentations to non-university groups
 *  Shares responsibility for reference service in Special Collections with other department faculty and staff.